CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

  ![county website with translation offering]({{ site.baseurl }}/assets/images/county-machine-option-sink.png)

-This should be our clue:
+This should be our clue to indicate a drop in list.

 ![count website with translation offering showing over 30 language options ]({{site.baseurl}}/assets/images/county-machine-list.jpg)